-Yes.
+Oftentimes Yes.
 Don’t wait until you have a problem to get insured.
 For your insurance to cover some dental services, you may have to wait.
-For basic services like fillings or extractions, a 4- to 6-month wait is common.
+Some plans offer immediate coverage for basic services like fillings or extractions, but a 4- to 6-month wait is common.
 For more major services, like a crown, your waiting period might be longer, like 12 months.

 The best dental insurance plans are a long-term investment in your oral health, not a quick fix to a short-term problem.